The markets have returned 192% over 10 years. How has your portfolio performed?

 (At least not the second time around anyway).

-The best way to maximise your returns is to diversify across asset classes, currencies and countries.
+The best way to maximise your investment returns is to diversify across asset classes, currencies and countries.

 That way, when the markets do poorly in one area, they'll do well in another.